North London line: Developments

 The line from Broad Street to Kew Bridge and Richmond was electrified by the LNWR in 1916 on the fourth-rail DC system.

 In 1944, passenger services on the NLR Poplar branch ceased.
 Freight traffic continued on the branch to the docks on the Isle of Dogs until 1980.
-The trackbed of the southern part of the branch, from Poplar to Bow, was used for the Docklands Light Railway (DLR) branch to Stratford.
+The track bed of the southern part of the branch, from Poplar to Bow, was used for the Docklands Light Railway (DLR) branch to Stratford.

 The service was listed for closure in the 1963 Beeching Report, with losses claimed as being £69,000 per year.
 It was saved after a huge campaign.
 The line was Grant Aided under the Transport Act 1968 and came under threat when the Conservative Government of 1970–71 proposed to reduce Grant Aid funding.
 That threat, eventually lifted, led to the founding of a new campaign group, the North London Line Committee, which tried to work with British Rail management to promote the service.

 In 1979, the North Woolwich to Stratford service was extended to Camden Road as the Crosstown Linkline service, using the same Cravens-built diesel multiple unit trains.
 There were no intermediate stations until, in 1980, Hackney Wick was opened, near the site of the former Victoria Park station and Hackney Central was re-opened; then Homerton re-opened in 1985 (the two latter stations had closed in 1944).
 New platforms were built at West Ham for interchange with the adjacent Underground station.

 The part of the line between the West London and East Coast Main Lines was proposed in the mid-1990s to be used for Regional Eurostar services, which would travel from the lines into Waterloo International station to points north of London.
 A proposed link to Heathrow Airport would have also used the line between Willesden Junction and Acton.
 Regional Eurostar was eventually cancelled.